rcos/rcos-handbook/docs/grading/presentations.md

 ### Effectiveness of Presentation (30%)

 Ensure your presentation is well-rehearsed, concise, and not too long.
 Your should give your audience an organized idea of what happened (good/bad/unexpected) in the semester.
+You should aim for **10 minutes**.

 ### Title (10%)